lrug/lrug.org/source/meetings/2008/august/index.html.md

   - :name: Skills Matter
 ---

-The August 2008 meeting of LRUG will be held on Monday 11th September, from 6:30pm to 8:00pm.
+The August 2008 meeting of LRUG will be held on Monday 11th August, from 6:30pm to 8:00pm.
 Please register [here](https://skillsmatter.com/meetups/167-lrug-meeting-august).
 It will be held as [Skills Matter](http://www.skillsmatter.com/).

 ## Agenda